top of page

 Executive Summary

 Using a consistent spatial window centered on Yellowstone (44.615°N, -110.6°W; radius 80 km), we analyzed the Seismicity Index S time series from 1984-2025 at multiple magnitude thresholds and time scales (annual/monthly/weekly).
-S exhibits a persistent long-term increase that remains present when smaller earthquakes are excluded (M≥2.0 and M≥2.5).
+The analysis reveals a persistent long-term increase in seismic activity.
+This trend is evident even when smaller earthquakes are excluded (M≥2.0 and M≥2.5).
 This indicates that the observed intensification is not solely an artifact of small-event catalog completeness.

 1. Data and Study Definition